 Naushin Hooda, B Pharm, RPh, PharmD, Critical Care Pharmacist, Mackenzie Health Hospital

 Sherif Guorgui, R.Ph., B.Sc.
-Phm., co?CEO/Chief Strategy, Stakeholder & GR Officer, OnPharm-United
+Phm., co-CEO/Chief Strategy, Stakeholder & GR Officer, OnPharm-United

 Networks, formal and informal, have long been an important resource in one’s career progression.
 They provide safe space to share experiences and opportunities to learn from people who have walked the same path.
 For women, networks of peers can be an essential element of success; however, they can seem difficult to develop.

-Amy Oliver, health care executive, consultant and leadership coach with Amy Oliver & Co. will kick off this session with an exploration of the gendered aspects, practice and organizational culture factors that support or inhibit gender equity at all levels of health care.
+Amy Oliver, health care executive, consultant and leadership coach with Amy Oliver & Co. kicked off this session with an exploration of the gendered aspects, practice and organizational culture factors that support or inhibit gender equity at all levels of health care.
 She will present individual and organizational strategies to help women build and leverage external networks in their leadership development, and will highlight ways to help organizations change to be a better fit for women, rather than expecting women to fit in.